FamaMatias/Front_buscador_pasajero/README.md

-## <u> Automation Linkedin with Serenity report</u>
+## <u> Volotea Automation with Serenity report</u>

-:pushpin: Automation was created in linkedin where a new job is added
+:pushpin: Volotea is a low-cost travel page which we automate different scenarios

 ### Table of Contents